 CISSP is a broad security leadership and operations signal.
 ISC2 describes it for experienced security practitioners, managers, and executives and names roles such as CISO, CIO, Director of Security, IT Director/Manager, Security Systems Engineer, Security Analyst, Security Manager, Security Auditor, Security Architect, Security Consultant, and Network Architect.

 IT Security Operations Specialist is the strongest RoleMath adjacent operations context.
-RoleMath maps it to Information Security Analysts, where O*NET task context includes safeguarding files, monitoring malware reports, using encryption and firewalls, performing risk assessments, testing processing and security measures, and modifying access status.
+RoleMath maps it to Information Security Analysts, where O*NET task context includes planning safeguards, monitoring malware reports, using encryption and firewalls, performing risk assessments, testing security measures, and modifying access status.

 Those role tasks create the real readiness checklist.
-If you cannot explain risk tradeoffs, map controls to threats, reason about IAM, understand security operations evidence, and communicate remediation, a pass-rate number would not solve the gap.
+If you cannot explain risk tradeoffs, map controls to threats, reason about IAM, work through security operations evidence, and communicate remediation, a pass-rate number would not solve the gap.

 - IT Security Operations Specialist role